Please select the category you are interested in learning more about.

 Are residence halls closed during breaks?

-Yes, residents halls close for the semester and spring breaks.
+Yes, residence halls close for the semester and spring breaks, but students do not need to remove their belongings.
 Students must register for the Thanksgiving break if they plan to stay on campus.
-In certain approved situations, students may apply to stay in break housing during semester and spring breaks.
+In certain approved situations, students may apply to stay in housing during semester and spring breaks.

-Are residence halls open during fall and Easter break?
+Are residence halls open during fall, winter and spring breaks?

 What if problems develop with my daughter’s roommate or hallmates?